IT and Study Skills

 Foundation Year

-With a focus on progression, the foundation year also introduced the core practical, problem-solving and communication skills you will need to succeed at an advanced study level.
+The introductory foundation year will build your understanding of situations and solving problems in the built environment.
+With a focus on progression, the foundation year introduces the core practical, problem-solving and communication skills you will need to succeed at an advanced study level.

 Once you successfully complete and pass the foundation year, you will progress to our full BSc (Hons) Architectural Design and Technology degree.